 This can be really useful if you have not got the key fob for the car, maybe you have locked it in the car, and can't gain entry.
 If the car has a signal you can connect via your phone and app, but its possible the car may not have a connection to the internet.
 The most common time is in underground car parks, and you may be able to position yourself to get mobile reception while still in range for the car to have a wifi connection to the phone.
 Its a simple thing to do and you never know when it might be useful.

 Teslas don't as standard come with a spare wheel, a tyre compressor or run flat tyres.
 Tesla roadside assistance also isn't great when it comes to a flat tyre and at best will take your car to a service centre which may be shut until Monday.
+They have offered a loan wheel service but this is so variable it really shouldn't be relied upon.
 If you get a puncture, you are potentially very stuck so it is best not to rely on the Tesla services and prepare.

 The minimum we suggest is to carry a tyre inflater, also known as a compressor.